 Almost five years in the making it is apparent to all who know Kathy that this unparalleled home is meant to be shared with others.
 Guests at Gracehill will enjoy a decadence rarely experienced as they revitalize themselves.
 Whether by soaking in the whirlpool tub, enjoying any one of the spectacular views, sitting on the veranda reading a book, enjoying a romantic candlelight meal, or just sharing some private time with your soul mate….
 Relax and prepare to feel pampered in this one of a kind home.

-Ten years have past since my original web designer and friend wrote the blurb above and a lot of water has coming over the patio waterfall since!
+Ten years have past since my original web designer and friend wrote the blurb above and a lot of water has come over the patio waterfall since!
 I guess I can say the journey she wrote about is all true although, I would rather let our reviews on Trip Advisor come up with the adjectives… I attended our annual state B&B association conference in Sept and the web guru stated we were missing the boat if we didn’t have a photo of ourselves on our websites.
 So here you have it.
 The ten years of great innkeeping memories are another thing.
 Some introspective, others hilarious, but always with a sense of humor.
 I feel a blog coming on. mizkathleen@